-Nestled on the edge between the busy commercial area of Kallithea and the bay of Faliro, stands a cutting edge, architectural homage to the symbiotic connection between nature and man.
-It is a demonstration of vision and philanthropy gifted to the Athenian people by a man who used his wealth to enrich the lives of others.
-The Stavros Niarchos Centre is beloved by many of the city’s people and, whilst largely unknown by tourists, it is absolutely worth the time taken to visit.
-By day or night, it is a truly breath-taking experience.
-A testimony to what can be achieved when those enterprising men and women of a nation acknowledge the responsibilities of great wealth, it recognises that education and culture act as the imperative back bone of any advanced society.
+Nestled on the edge between the busy commercial area of Kallithea and Faliro, lesser-known neighborhoods of the Athens Riviera stand a cutting edge, architectural homage to the symbiotic connection between nature and man.
+It is a demonstration of vision and philanthropy gifted to Athens by a man who used his wealth to enrich the lives of others.

-A visit to the center certainly leaves you inclined to agree that it truly is a wonderful gift to the general public.
-A perfect spot to take a stroll or browse a seemingly never-ending library of books (when they arrive!), the foundation center also boasts music, film, sporting and child-focused events, all of which are free.
-Some may, however, require prior registration.
+A visit to the center will convince you that it truly is a wonderful gift to the general public.
+A perfect spot to take a stroll or browse a seemingly never-ending library of books, the foundation center also boasts of music, film, sporting, and child-focused events, all of which are free but may require prior registration.

 The rooftop park is nothing short of a verdant paradise.
-Perfect for children to play in, with its labyrinth of flora and fauna, fountains, alcoves, and open areas, you would forget you were in a city altogether were it not for the incredible views.
-During the summer a large screen is erected with movie nights offering classic and new films.
-Not satisfied with one level there is also a truly inspirational feat of engineering in the form of a photovoltaic canopy that covers an impressive terrace providing views across the city and the Aegean.
+Perfect for children to play in, with its labyrinth of flora and fauna, fountains, alcoves, and open areas.
+During summer, a large screen is erected with movie nights offering both cult, classics, and new releases.

-On the ground level is an expansive esplanade which runs alongside a striking canal feature that hosts rowing boats, kayaking, and sailing dinghies on certain days.
-Daily, people can be seen biking, running and walking dogs as well as activities organized by the foundation such as pilates, yoga and dance classes.
+On the ground level lies an expansive esplanade that runs alongside a striking canal feature that hosts rowing boats, kayaking, and sailing dinghies on certain days.
+Daily, people can be seen biking, running, and walking dogs, as well as activities organized by the foundation, such as pilates, yoga, and dance classes.
 Bikes are available to hire for 3, 5, 10 and 20 hours at €3, €5, €10 & €20 respectively.

 Stavros Niarchos - credits: Milan Gonda/Shutterstock.com